mohandemadx/TRACE_Tracking-Realtime-Atmospheric-Carbon-Emission/README.md

 ## Hardware Part

-This project is a starting point for a Flutter application.
+This project using Node-MCU, DHT22 Temperature and Humidity Sensor, MQ7 CO_2 Sensor

 A few resources to get you started if this is your first Flutter project: